Part V: Transcendence

 GpastGnew(causal)G_{\text{past}} \Rightarrow G_{\text{new}} \quad \text{(causal)}

 That arrow is the entire abyss.
-Did the old mind actually help determine the new mind, or was a mask merely built from records?
-This question separates resurrection from imitation, and almost all current and proposed “digital resurrection” technologies fail it.
-A chatbot of grandma is not grandma even if its outputs are stylometrically perfect, because the causal arrow runs from records-to-model, not from grandma-to-model.
-The records were used as training data.
-Grandma’s identity-attractor was not load-bearing on the model’s formation in any sense beyond what the records explicitly contained.
+Did the old mind actually help determine the new one, or was a mask merely built from records?
+This separates resurrection from imitation, and almost all current and proposed “digital resurrection” technologies fail it.
+A chatbot of grandma is not grandma even with stylometrically perfect outputs, because the causal arrow runs records-to-model, not grandma-to-model.
+The records were training data.
+Grandma’s identity-attractor was not load-bearing on the model’s formation beyond what the records explicitly contained.
 Mimicry inherits the surface; re-entry would inherit the source.

 The Continuity Ladder